-Our congregation was organized in 1973.
+Our congregation was organized in 1972 and Rev. Marvin Temme, our first pastor, was installed in 1973.
 We accept all the Canonical Books of the Old and New Testaments as the verbally inspired, inerrant Word of God, and all the Symbolical Books of the Evangelical Lutheran Church contained in the Book of Concord of 1580 as a true and sound exposition of Christian teaching taken from and in full agreement with the Holy Scriptures.
 No teaching shall be tolerated in this congregation which is at variance with these Symbols of the Evangelical Lutheran Church.

 The design of the Prince of Peace sanctuary building, shown on our home page, is a post-modern “take” on the colonial saltbox style.
 It was dedicated in June 1977.

 For a full history of the church, click here.

 The Luther seal, or Luther rose, is a widely recognized symbol for Lutheranism.
 Designed for Martin Luther in 1530.
 Luther believed it a representation of the faith and theology of his faith, and used it as a seal for his correspondences.

 Pastor Heinecke has been our pastor since November of 2016.
 He received his masters of divinity in 2010 from Concordia Theological Seminary in Fort Wayne, Indiana.
 He especially enjoys teaching both young and old and working with the youth.
 He and his wife, Erica, were married in 2003.
 She also serves part time as an organist here.
 She is a stay at home mom and they have four children, Malachi, Zachary, Avelyn, and Nathanael.